 Translated into English by Andrés Castillo

-Editor’s Note: Dania Hernández is Pastor of Peña de Horeb, a Mosaic congregation in Philadelphia, PA.
-This is part one of Pastor Dania’s call to ministry story.
+Editor’s Note: This is the conclusion to Pastor Dania Hernández’s Call to Ministry story (Part one and Part two are available).
+Hernández is Pastor of Peña de Horeb, a Mosaic congregation in Philadelphia, PA.

 This post is also available in: Español (Spanish)